Long-Lived Oscillons as Closed Domain Walls in the $\mathbb Z_2$-Symmetric Two-Higgs-Doublet Model: Appendix 1: 2HDM mass and parameters

 From previous research, the values of $\mu$ and $\lambda$ can be expressed in the form of the values of the mass of particles and mixing angles \cite{Battye_2020, PhysRevD.76.039902, Hespel_2014},

 with normalized by the original Higgs boson mass $M_{h}=125\text{GeV}$, and given $v_1$ and $v_2$ can be expressed as \cite{Battye_2021}

 and vacuum expectation value $v_{\text{SM}}$ is measured to be 246GeV.
-Other values remain set to be: $M_H=M_A=M_{H_\pm}=200\text{GeV}$ \cite{Battye_2020} for making the calculation simpler and easier. \\ \\ In the early random trial of section III, we choose Mixing Angle parameter $\tan(a)=\tan(b)=0.85$ \cite{Battye_2020}, and after we found the radiation-free condition requires $a=b=\pi/4$(full mixing).
-Parameters in radiation-free condition gives $\mu_1=\mu_2=0.5$, $\lambda_1=\lambda_2=1.78$, $\lambda_3=3.56$, $\lambda_4=-2.56$, and $\lambda_5=2.56$. \\ \\ All parameters have been averaged using terms of $M_h$ so they are dimensionless.
+Other values remain set to be: $M_H=M_A=M_{H_\pm}=200\text{GeV}$ \cite{Battye_2020} for making the calculation simpler and easier. \\ \\ In the early random trial of section III, we choose Mixing Angle parameter $\tan(a)=\tan(b)=0.85$ \cite{Battye_2020}, and after we found the highly radiation-suppressed condition requires $a=b=\pi/4$(full mixing).
+Parameters in highly radiation-suppressed condition gives $\mu_1=\mu_2=0.5$, $\lambda_1=\lambda_2=1.78$, $\lambda_3=3.56$, $\lambda_4=-2.56$, and $\lambda_5=2.56$. \\ \\ All parameters have been averaged using terms of $M_h$ so they are dimensionless.
 If we want to transfer any values back to SI units, just multiply them by $M_h$ mass values.